A GUIDE TO VINTAGE STAR WARS FIGURES & ACCESSORIES

 Instead of using Kenner tooling, Top Toys made a cast from the Kenner figure to create their tooling.
 Top Toys figures were a licensed product, however the result is a poor quality figure with many imperfections including bad articulation, excess flashing and low quality control in every department.
 Due to the near bootleg quality of the Top Toys figure, it is impossible to identify which Kenner figure was cast to create the new tooling.

 The Top Toys Luke Jedi figure is moulded in a highly glossy plastic.
 The paint application most closely resembles the later Taiwan version with the pale face, but with the final coat of a darker tanned “wash” that easily wears off.
 The figure is shorter in height as a result of being cast from a production Kenner figure.
-EPMs are found on the limbs which Kenner went to the trouble of avoiding external in most cases.
+EPMs are found on the limbs which Kenner went to the trouble of avoiding visibly (in most cases).
 There are no peg holes on the soles of the feet.

 Top Toys created their accessory moulds in house and they only passingly resemble the Kenner versions.
 The direction of the cloak ribbing changes as edge of roll sections would be used to avoid wasting fabric.
 I personally don’t see the shorter capes or ribbing directions as a variation, however that’s down to each collector to decide for themselves.